haydenth/style-guides/PYTHON.md

 Python Styleguide Requirements
 ================

+The goal of a styleguide/lint guide for code is to create code that is:

+* Compact - Code libraries should be compact, logic should be bundled together and not spread out over many lines.
+* Easy to Read - Code should be easy to read and clearly documented when necessary.
+* Not Burdensome to Write

 In general, we follow the standard python `pep8` style requirements but with a few notable differences:

 * ignore E111 (indentation is not a multiple of four) - we use **2 space indentation**